CoinRemitter/woocommerce-wordpress/readme.txt

 * Low transaction fee

 == Installation ==
-1. First you must have to install woocommerce plugin (version 9.5.1) and have to activate it.
+1. First you must have to install latest woocommerce plugin and activate it.
 2. Click on the **PLUGIN** option (you will find It In the sidebar).
 3. Then select on **ADD NEW PLUGINS** option (you will find it on the top of the page)
 4. Now click on the search option and type **Coinremitter Crypto Payment Gateway**.